 Perhaps we saved the best for last.
 Two names that are synonymous with ice fishing are Vexilar and Genz.
 And here, you have them rolled-in to one.

 If you are going to talk fish flashers then you are going to need to mention a product from Vexilar.
+Many northeners will tell you that is it the best ice fishing flasher on the market.
 While die-hard ice fishermen might opt for something a little more advanced, we love the combination of price point and functionality on the Vexilar FL-1812 Genz Pack ice flasher.
 You know that you can rely on Vexilar products, and this flasher is not going to disappoint you.
 This one is a popular flasher with the ice anglers in the north country, with a borderline legendary status.
 We talk to many fellow ice anglers who have owned their Vexilar for 10 years or more, and still use it, just changing the battery every few years.

 This flasher uses three colors to display the strength of the target it is sensing.
 The green is a weak one, the orange is at medium strength, and, if you see a red light, then it is the strongest visual of the target.

 You get six depth ranges: 20 feet, 30 feet, 40 feet, 60 feet, 80 feet, and 120 feet.
 The only knock on this unit is that it is a little heavier, weighing in at 10lbs.
 If you are going to carry this by foot for a long walk, you might start to feel it.
 In return for that weight, you get perhaps the best reliability and overall performance of any flasher on this list.

 It uses LED display technology, so you can see and read the screen whether the sunlight is bright and blinding, or the light is dim.